cruiseresearchgroup/CRUISE-General-Entries/templates/default-paper-repository-README.md

 ## Data
 Brief explanation of your datasets.

+## Possible Applications

 ## Additional Section
 Additional section.

 ## Citation
-If you use the resources presented in this repository, please cite (using the following BibTeX entry):
+If you use the resources (code and dataset) presented in this repository, please cite (using the following BibTeX entry):
 ```
 @inproceedings{lastnameYearTitle,
   title={Your paper title},